• Home

 Peiko's software creation team

-The optimal software product development team structure is contingent on the unique requirements of your project.
+The optimal modern software development team structure is contingent on the unique requirements of your project.
 Essential roles encompass software developers responsible for both frontend and backend construction, a project manager overseeing the development lifecycle, and UI/UX designers dedicated to enhancing user experience.
-Also, the roles include QA engineers ensuring software quality and DevOps professionals guaranteeing development aligns with continuous integration and delivery principles.

 Let's consider a notable example of one of our projects: crypto currency exchange development.
 It is a Quan2um, created by Peiko according to European standards, where users can shop and trade well-known listing coins.
 This intricate project involved a team of 6 individuals, each contributing to its successful completion.